 Dublin Castle has served many functions since it was built by King John of England in 1230.
-At that time, the castle was meant to act as a defense center against the current invaders, the Normans, and serve as the seat of the English government.
-Since then, Dublin Castle has also been the site of the royal mint, the police headquarters and the residence of various British leaders.
-Today, the castle grounds are used for some governmental purposes but are mostly only used for ceremonial purposes, such as the Irish President's inauguration, and to host conferences, like those of the European Council.
+Originally a defense center against Norman invaders and the seat of the English government, it has since also been the site of the Royal Mint and police headquarters.
+Today, the castle grounds attract visitors and function as a venue for Irish government functions and ceremonies.

 This tune has been adopted as Dublin's unofficial anthem, boosting this heroine to eternal fame.
 Though there is debate as to whether or not a Molly Malone like the one in the song ever existed, she is real to the people of Dublin and is remembered both in song as well as on June 13, National Molly Malone Day.
 The statue also acts as a popular rendezvous spot for groups as the beautiful bosomy woman with her cart cannot be missed.

 One of the oldest buildings in Dublin, Christ Church Cathedral is located in the former medieval heart of the city.
 Founded in 1030 by Sitric, King of the Dublin Norsemen, the grand cathedral (also known as The Cathedral of the Holy Trinity) has long been a place of pilgrimage for Ireland's devout.
 Incorporated into the Irish Church in 1152, today it's the seat of both the Church of Ireland and Roman Catholic archbishops of Dublin.